GENERAL MORPHOLOGY

 Face to Face:

 Teaching of GENERAL MORPHOLOGY consists of lectures, seminars/tutorials, and laboratory practice.
-Attendance of Laboratory Practice and Seminars/Tutorials is obligatory.
+Attendance at Laboratory Practice and Seminars/Tutorials is obligatory.

 The lectures’ content is described above.

 Seminars/Tutorials (5 groups of students with 1 tutor per group) review and extend the lectures’ content.
-In each tutorial, students get familiar with the basic elements per unit and prepare for the laboratory exercises.
+In each tutorial, students get familiar with the basic elements of each unit and prepare for the laboratory exercises.

-Laboratory exercises (in 5 groups of students, 1 tutor per group of 25-27 students) complementary to the lectures.
-They aim to familiarize the student with the application of techniques, the operation of simple laboratory instruments, and the experimental procedures that are often used in Morphology, as well as to help the students comprehend concepts not easily presented theoretically (learning based on practical experience).
+Laboratory exercises (in 5 groups of students, 1 tutor per group of 25-27 students) are performed according to the lectures.
+They aim to familiarize the student with the application of techniques, the operation of simple laboratory instruments, and the experimental procedures often used in Morphology, to help the students comprehend concepts not easily presented theoretically (learning based on practical experience).

-Information and Communication Technologies are used for the preparation of the lecture material, the online information, and the provision of supplementary learning material to students.
+Information and Communication Technologies are used for the lecture preparation, the online information, and the provision of supplementary learning material to students.

 Specifically:

-• Information about the course, tutors as well as their research interests and in general the Pathology Department are available online on the website of the Faculty of Medicine of the University of Thessaly.
+• Information about the course, tutors, their research interests, and, in general, the Pathology Department is available online on the website of the Faculty of Medicine of the University of Thessaly.

 STUDENT EVALUATION

-B. For the Tutorials: In each tutorial, students deepen into the theoretical background of the laboratory exercises that will follow.
-The performance of the students during in the tutorials is considered in the final evaluation.
+• Success in the laboratory examination is a prerequisite for participation in the course exams. Β. For the Tutorials: In each tutorial, students delve into the theoretical background of the laboratory exercises that will follow.
+The performance of the students during the tutorials is considered in the final evaluation.
 The material of the tutorials is examined together with the laboratory examination.

 C. For the lecture material: Written Exams with multiple choice questions, true/false questions, short answers, and oral examination of students with special needs.